kolayne/how-to-Arch/README.md

 -   Command-line tools
     - `openssh` for the `ssh` and `ssh-agent` commands, as well as the `sshd` daemon
+    - `bluez-utils` for command-line bluetooth control, such as with `bluetoothctl`
     - `lsd` - `ls` on steroids
     - `c-lolcat` for the `lolcat` command (aliased to `cat` in my bash/fish configs)
     - `light` to control backlight <br>